IDE Design Master Class for Professionals

 - gain insights into current developments in the design field and understand what Service Design comprises;

-- learn techniques (like journey mapping) to design new service propositions while focusing on the experiences of users and providers;
+- learn research and prototyping techniques (like journey mapping and acting out) to design new service propositions while focusing on the experiences of users and providers;

-- explore new service ideas by creating stakeholder maps, blue prints and early business models;
+- explore new service ideas by creating stakeholder maps and early business models.

 - Overview of latest trends in the design discipline and how service design is understood by different disciplines

-- Practical assigments with techniques such as journey mapping, service prototyping, stakeholder maps and service blue prints
+- Practical assigments with techniques such as journey mapping, service prototyping, and value flow (business) modelling.

 - Process steps towards developing a service concept and getting stakeholders on board